lightbend/fdp-sample-applications/README.md

 kafka configuration `(broker quarum and zookeeper)`), InfluxDB configuration `(host and port)` and Grafana configuration `(host and port)`

-Both `dataprovider` and `modelprovider` applications allow for changing of frequency of sending data, by specifying desired frequency (in ms) as an application parameter.
+`dataprovider` application allow for changing of frequency of sending data, by specifying desired frequency (in ms) as an application parameter.
 If the parameter is not specified data is send once a sec and model - once every 5 mins.